 What causes a Quad strain?

 The quadriceps (otherwise known as quads) are a group of powerful muscles at the front of your thigh (or upper leg).
 The quadriceps are made up of four muscles, hence the name “quads”, namely biceps femoris, vastus medialis, vastus intermedius and vastus lateralis.
 These muscles arise from the front of the hip and upper femur (or thigh bone) and insert into the lower femur, knee cap and via the patella tendon into the upper tibia (or shin bone).
 The quadriceps main role is being responsible for knee extension, however one of the muscles, biceps femoris, can also act as a hip flexor.
+So how do quad strains happen?

 Injury commonly occurs in the muscle although it can occur in the tendon.
 Strains can range from mild to very severe and in extreme case even rupture of the biceps femoris off the hip.
 Quad strains often occur during rapid or powerful knee extension such as kicking a football or taking off when jumping or sprinting.